 June 8–July 20, 2019

-Curated by Rhiannon MacFadyen, founder of Black & White Projects, this exhibition showcases work at the intersection of art and activism.
-The artists in the show place the black female body at the center of their practice, bringing to light the urgency, endurance, violence and magic associated with being black and female in 2019.
-Through live performances and broad documentation of past performances — including video recordings, photographs, objects and texts — the exhibition explores radically different approaches to understanding issues of performativity related to gender, race and queerness.
+Curated by Rhiannon Evans MacFadyen, founder of Black & White Projects, the artists in this show place the body at the center of their practice, bringing to light the urgency, endurance, violence and magic associated with being black and female in 2019.
+Through live performances and broad documentation of past performances — including video recordings, photographs and objects — the exhibition explores radically different approaches to understanding issues of performativity related to gender, race and queerness.